 15 Ridiculously Beautiful Places to Visit in the Philippines

-I’ve divided the 15 best places to visit into 5 categories based on the geography of the Philippines.
+I’ve divided these 15 places into 5 categories based on the geography of the Philippines.
 Just jump to the area you’re most interested in or read all the way straight through.

 For all of my guides to this ridiculously beautiful country, visit my Philippines travel guide.